PROJECTS

 FLOW is a procession of giant puppets, street theatre, music, poetry, dance and ceremony running from the source Spring at the northwest corner of Paseo de Peralta and Alameda, following the Rio Chiquito (now Water Street) to its confluence with the Santa Fe River near the Guadalupe Church.

-FLOW offers free public arts workshops May 27 and June 3 at Wise Fool NM, (1131 B Siler Road) to engage, educate and inspire all community members about Santa Fe’s water and water history.
-At these workshops, we’ll share histories of the Rio Chiquito and the Santa Fe River as inspiration for puppets, banners, movement and poetry about water and the Rio Chiquito.
-Resulting artworks will inhabit the procession, coming to life as we community members wear, dance, speak and sing our relationship to the waters.
+FLOW offered free public arts workshops to engage, educate and inspire all community members about Santa Fe’s water and water history.
+At these workshops, we shared histories of the Rio Chiquito and the Santa Fe River as inspiration for puppets, banners, movement and poetry about water and the Rio Chiquito.
+Resulting artworks inhabited the procession, coming to life as we community members wore, danced, spoke and sang our relationship to the waters.

 FLOW Sponsors: Santa Fe Watershed Association, Wise Fool NM, The City of Santa Fe, McCune Foundation, In The Family Way, ArtSmart, and individual donors